CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 Setting up the documentation build system
 +++++++++++++++++++++++++++++++++++++++++
-The documentation is built using Sphinx_, Python_ and `sphinxcontrib-matlabdomain`_.
+The documentation is built using Sphinx_, Python_, `sphinxcontrib-matlabdomain`_, and customly written Python_ code.
 Currently only Unix-like systems are supported; we have tested it on Linux and Mac OS.
 Python_ is a required dependency; we have tested with with version 2.7.
-Building requires using terminal, for example ``bash``.
+Building requires using a shell, for example ``bash``.

 Installation is easiest using `easy_install`_.
 To install as root::